 September 21, 1972: A contestant spun the category "Annual Events", whose slide used art of a groundhog.
 When the question turned out to be about Groundhog Day, the contestant pointed out that the answer was on the slide.
-Jack Barry was quick to deny that it was a groundhog, and the contestant remarked that it looked more like an otter.
+Jack Barry was quick to deny that it was a groundhog, and the contestant remarked that the animal looked more like an otter.
 The other contestant then spun and came up with a triple (two Annual Events and a Joker), to which he said "I believe I'll take that otter for $200."

 Early 1973: In a game with a category of British Singers, Jack noted that the picture of the singer of the slide reminded him of "Tom Jones on a bad night".
 Then he couldn't ask the question he had in his hand because the answer was Tom Jones!

 Once, Jack was set to reveal the game's categories, but they just wouldn't come up on the screen, causing Jack to vamp for about 30 seconds or so.
 When the categories finally came up, they were the wrong ones.

 1980-81 season: An over-eager contestant in the Bonus Round pulled the lever so hard that she broke it off.
 Jack replied, in pretend anger, that "You broke our wheel!"

 Taped December 1977: A few years earlier, a champion contestant pulled the lever so hard that he caused the entire handle to be dislodged from its base.
 Luckily for him, it was the winning spin (he had $975, and he spun $50-$100-$50) and Jack jokingly said that it would cost $1,200 to fix it.

 Late 1979: From Joker!
 Joker!
 Joker!...